 - The programming process and its iterations in different programming documents

 - Steps to build an effective funding strategy

 - How to match project description with eligibility criteria for key fund sources

-- Current state and federal transportation funding issues, including recent the recent federal FAST authorization and other legislation affecting funding, with specific overview of California Senate Bill 1 (SB-1), The Road Repair and Accountability Act of 2017
+- Current state and federal transportation funding issues, including federal and state legislation affecting funding, with specific overview of California Senate Bill 1 (SB-1), The Road Repair and Accountability Act of 2017

-What You Will LearnThis course focuses on the dynamics of transportation funding, as well as knowledge to inform practical grantsmanship.
+What You Will LearnThis course focuses on the dynamics of transportation funding as well as knowledge to inform practical grantsmanship.
 Students develop a better understanding of how the process works in California, including who the players are, how to develop or match a project with a particular funding source(s), and what's on the horizon with regard to funding priorities.
 Participants will also gain insights into the underlying sources of complexity and uncertainty in transportation funding and finance.
 This is not a course on how to prepare a Transportation Improvement Program (TIP) or how to meet specific procedural requirements for a funding program.